Evernote/evernote-sdk-android/README.md

 The Activity that completes the OAuth authentication automatically determines if the User is on the Evernote service or the Yinxiang service and configures the end points automatically.

+If you want to test if bootstrapping works within your app, you can either change the device's language to Chinese or you can set a specific Locale object in the session builder, e.g. `new EvernoteSession.Builder(this).setLocale(Locale.SIMPLIFIED_CHINESE)`.
+If the SDK can't decide which server to use, then the user has the option to change the Evernote service while authenticating.

 #### Complete authentication

 If you use a `FragmentActivity`, you should implement the `EvernoteLoginFragment.ResultCallback` interface.